 Auggie’s struggles are written on his face.
 You go into the book knowing you are going to read about a kid who’s going to have a tough struggle.
 The surprising thing with this book is that you end up realizing that the other “normal” characters who seem to have it all on the outside, they are beautiful, rich, smart, etc, all have some type of struggle as well.
 This book really makes you look beyond the cover and delve deeper underneath.
 It is a wonderful resource to strengthen empathy and learn to not be so quick to judge a “book by its cover” so to speak.
 This led me to a great after the book writing activity that corresponds with Plato’s quote: “Be Kind, for everyone you meet is fighting a hard battle.”

-One thing I really love about the unit I was able to create was how the text lent itself to higher order thinking questions.
-There are very few knowledge level (recall) or even comprehension level questions in the comprehension packet section of the unit.
+One thing I really love about the unit I was able to create was how the text lent itself to higher-order thinking questions.
+There are very few knowledge levels (recall) or even comprehension level questions in the comprehension packet section of the unit.
 The vast majority are analysis and evaluation level questions because that is just where the text leads you.
 The book is just so thought-provoking!

 I loved how R.J.
 Palacio subtly adds the character of Daisy the dog as the only soul who does not “see” Auggie’s facial abnormalities.
 Through Daisy’s interactions, Ms. Palacio shows the unconditional love of animals.
 This prompted me to add a Reading Informational activity to the unit involving therapy dogs and animal-assisted therapy.
 I know teachers are looking for Common Core-aligned resources to help with Reading Informational Text skills so I added this small activity to the unit.
 You can download this activity for free by clicking on the image below: